-- COVID-19, the disease caused by the Novel Coronavirus SARS Co-V-2, will remain part of our communities until there is a vaccine and the majority of Americans develop herd immunity through past exposure or vaccination.
+- COVID-19, the disease caused by the Novel Coronavirus SARS Co-V-2, will remain part of our communities until there is a vaccine and most Americans develop immunity through past exposure or vaccination.
 Thus, to reopen campus we all need to change our behaviors and adapt to the “new normal”.

 - Quality indicators of the state of coronavirus infections are the basic reproduction